mdespuits/transplant/README.md

-# Custom Rails Importer
+# Transplant

 The gem was born from a need for the organization I work for ([CollegePlus](http://collegeplus.org)).
 We were migrating our systems from one, single, monolithic system into a Service Oriented Architecture (SOA) using Rails and needed a way to do this as easily as possible.
-Thus, **Custom Rails Importer** was born.
+Thus, **Transplant** was born.

 #### Currently, you can only import data from a MySQL database.
 I hope to have this gem be database agnostic in the future.